 from the author of Tales of a High-Functioning Drinker Told to My Newly Sober Self

-Here are some tips and tricks to help you override your inner Gollum when you want to stay sober today:
+Here are some tips and tricks from members of our BOOM Rethink the Drink Community to help you override your inner Gollum when you want to stay sober today:

 I think the most important thing with alcohol cravings is not to be frightened of them.
 A craving won’t kill you.
 It’s what you do with it that could.

 It helps to have a plan or a system, putting measures in place until the craving passes.
 The main trigger buster for me is if I needed to go to the shop and was craving I told my husband and sent him to the shop instead so I was unable to obtain alcohol.

 I did whatever it took to work through it and not give in once I stopped drinking, but it was sometimes REALLY Hard.
 It was however WORTH IT!
 I wouldn’t wish to go back to that poisonous, soul-destroying place I was in when I was drinking ever again 😓

 more from this member of our community: 4 Years Sober – From Alcohol Dependant to Loving Living Alcohol Free

 Yesterday I had a thought about drinking- not really a craving but driving past the liquor store I imagined taking some wine home and drinking it to ease the anxiety around being in lockdown.
 I then fast forward to the first horrible day after and to tell you the truth I NEVER want to feel that way again.